 You experience pain

-Porcelain crowns or porcelain fused-to-metal crowns can sometimes suffer external damage due to everyday use or pressure by bruxism.
-When dental crowns chip or crack, the underlying tooth may be exposed, causing pain, tenderness or swelling.
+Porcelain crowns or porcelain-fused-to-metal crowns can sometimes suffer external damage due to everyday use or pressure by bruxism.
+When dental crowns chip or crack, the underlying tooth may be exposed, causing pain, tenderness, or swelling.
 Once this happens, it is imperative to fix the crown as soon as possible to protect the underlying tooth.
-Depending on the damage, the crown can be easily repaired with some quick buffing or total replacement.
+Depending on the damage, the cracked tooth crown can be easily repaired with some quick adjustments or a replacement may be needed.

 - Walton T. R. (2013).
 The up to 25-year survival and clinical performance of 2,340 high gold-based metal-ceramic single crowns.
 The International journal of prosthodontics, 26(2), 151–160. https://doi.org/10.11607/ijp.3136